 - With that, you can go ahead and submit your project’s EIA report to NEMA for approval, as well as register the project with the National Construction Authority (NCA).

-Find out more from our Building Permits in Kenya guide.
+Find out more from our Construction Approvals in Kenya guide.

 What are the requirements for the application of building permits?

 To get a building permit in Kenya, you’ll need the following documents: